MSPCA-Angell Headquarters

 The Role of Animals

-Some animals experience little or no discomfort in their lives as test subjects, others experience temporary pain, and still others experience extreme pain for prolonged periods of time.
-The amount of suffering caused during any project depends upon many factors, including the substance being tested, the type of test, the number of animals being used, whether anesthetics or pain-killing drugs are administered, the animals’ housing, and how they are killed at the end of the test, if that is the final outcome.
+The experiences of animals used in product testing vary widely; some have little discomfort throughout their lives, others experience brief pain, and others experience extreme pain for prolonged periods.
+The amount of suffering caused during any project depends upon many factors, including the substance being tested, the type of test, the number of animals being used, whether anesthetics or pain-killing drugs are administered, the animals’ housing, and if and how they are killed at the end of the test.

 Types of Tests

-Many kinds of toxicity tests have been developed to assess the risks associated with routine or accidental exposure to various products.
-Adverse effects from these exposures are known as “clinical endpoints” and can include skin or eye irritation or corrosion, reproductive or developmental toxicity, development of cancers, or impacts on the neurological systems, to name a few.
-The species and number of animals used in these tests depend upon the type of toxicity being assessed.
+Many toxicity tests have been developed to assess the risks of routine or accidental exposure to various products.
+Determinative adverse effects from these exposures are known as “clinical endpoints,” such as skin or eye irritation or corrosion, reproductive or developmental toxicity, development of cancers, and impacts on the neurological system.

-Subchronic toxicity tests are used to determine toxicity from repeated exposure to a chemical over a period of several weeks to several months.
+Subchronic toxicity tests are used to determine toxicity from repeated exposure to a chemical over several weeks to several months.
 These tests usually last less than 10% of the test subjects’ (typically rats) natural life span.
-Subchronic toxicity tests are used to measure the toxicity in chemicals, food additives, and even common spices such as paprika.
-Hydroquinone, a chemical commonly used in skin lightening, age spot, and blemish creams, was also tested using these tests.
-At the end of the exposure period, the animals are typically killed.
+Some commonly tested substances are food additives, chemicals used in skin lightening, and blemish creams.
+At the end of the exposure period, animals are typically killed.

-Chronic toxicity tests assess risks of long-term exposure – often at low levels for a substantial portion of the test subjects’ life – such as the potential to cause cancer, birth defects, and developmental abnormalities.
-They may also explore the body’s absorption, distribution, metabolism, storage, and excretion of new chemicals and products, and/or monitor the long-term effect of a chemical on the brain, DNA, and nervous system.
-Lifetime animal-feeding studies, such as those conducted over the two-year lifetime of a rat or the 18-month lifetime of a mouse, are examples of chronic-toxicity tests.
-Like in subchronic toxicity tests, these animals are typically killed after the test is over.
+Chronic toxicity tests assess risks of long-term exposure — often at low levels for a substantial portion of the test subject’s life — such as the potential to cause cancer, congenital disabilities, and developmental abnormalities.
+They may also explore the body’s absorption, distribution, metabolism, storage, and excretion of new chemicals and products and monitor long-term effects on the brain, DNA, and nervous system.
+Lifetime animal-feeding studies, such as those conducted over the two-year lifetime of a rat or the 18-month lifetime of a mouse, are examples of chronic toxicity tests.
+Like in subchronic toxicity tests, animals are typically killed after the test is over.

 Trends in Consumer Product Safety Testing

-Some of the largest multi-national consumer products manufacturers, such as Procter & Gamble and L’Oréal have developed alternatives, responding to the public’s support of ending animal testing.
+Some of the largest multi-national consumer products manufacturers, such as Procter & Gamble and L’Oréal, have developed alternatives, responding to the public’s support for ending animal testing.
 For example, L’Oréal’s human skin model, EPISKIN, was validated by the European Centre for the Validation of Alternative Methods (ECVAM) in 2007 as an alternative to skin irritation tests performed on animals.
-Often, these tests are then used by smaller companies that sell products labeled “cruelty-free” or “not tested on animals” (see Cruelty-Free Labeling and Leaping Bunny Program).
+Often, these tests are then used by smaller companies that sell products labeled “cruelty-free” or “not tested on animals.”
+(Learn about Cruelty-Free Labeling and the Leaping Bunny Program.)

 Alternatives Development

-In vitro tests (involving cell and tissue cultures grown “in glass” in the laboratory) are among the alternatives showing the most promise in product testing.
-They are faster, cheaper, and often more reliable than animal tests: for example, a Draize rabbit skin corrosion test may cost $1800, whereas a test using an in vitro human tissue model such as EpiDerm costs approximately $850 and more accurately shows the effects of a chemical or product on human skin.
-Some of these in vitro tests completely replace animals while others reduce their numbers.
-Additionally, tests that are in silico (computer-based) have also reduced the numbers of animals used.
-While these methods often eliminate the need for animals in the early stages of research, animals are often needed in later stages of product development.
-Still other alternatives, called refinements, make tests less painful or stressful for the animals involved.
+For example, in vitro tests (involving cell and tissue cultures grown “in glass” in the laboratory) are among the alternatives showing the most promise in product testing.
+They are faster, cheaper, and often more reliable than animal tests.
+For instance, a Draize rabbit skin corrosion test may cost $1800.
+In contrast, a test using an in vitro human tissue model such as EpiDerm costs approximately $850 and more accurately shows the effects of a chemical or product on human skin.
+Some of these in vitro tests completely replace animals, while others reduce their numbers.
+Additionally, in silico (computer-based) tests have also reduced the number of animals used.
+While these methods often eliminate the need for animals in the early stages of research, animals are frequently needed in later stages of product development.
+Other alternatives, called refinements, make tests less painful or stressful for the animals involved.

 The ICCVAM Act

-In the U.S., a promising development in the effort to replace, reduce, and refine traditional animal research came with the 1993 passage of the National Institutes of Health (NIH) Revitalization Act, which required the government to develop an alternatives validation and acceptance program.
-Passage was largely the work of a powerful coalition of animal advocates (including the MSPCA) and several academic and industry groups.
+In 1993, the National Institutes of Health Revitalization Act was passed, which requires the government to develop validation and acceptance programs for non-animal testing methods.
+The passage was primarily the work of a powerful coalition of animal advocates (including the MSPCA) and several academic and industry groups.

 Since its inception, ICCVAM has recommended a handful of alternative tests for regulatory agency acceptance.
-One, called the Local Lymph Node Assay (LLNA), is used to determine if a new chemical is likely to cause allergic skin reactions.
+One, called the Local Lymph Node Assay (LLNA), determines if a new chemical will likely cause allergic skin reactions.
 The LLNA is both a reduction and a refinement.
-It tests mice instead of guinea pigs, uses far fewer animals, and results in much less pain and distress.
+It tests mice instead of guinea pigs, uses far fewer animals, and results in less pain and distress.
 Examples of replacements for animal testing include Corrositex, which replaced rabbits with a synthetic skin test that is used to assess how damaging a chemical is to the skin, and the Bovine Corneal Opacity and Permeability (BCOP) and the Isolated Chicken Eye (ICE) Corrositex tests, which utilize tissues obtained from slaughterhouses to replace the use of live animals.

-In addition, ICCVAM has recommended replacements or refinements in the fields of acute systemic toxicity, biologics testing, developmental toxicity, endocrine disruptors, eye corrosion/irritation, genetic toxicity, pyrogenicity, skin corrosion, skin irritation, and skin sensitization.
+In addition, ICCVAM has recommended replacements or refinements in the fields of acute systemic toxicity, biologics testing, developmental toxicity, endocrine disruptors, eye corrosion/irritation, genetic toxicity, pyrogenicity, skin corrosion/irritation, and skin sensitization.

 ICCVAM has been criticized for not making enough progress since its inception.
 Some suggest the Committee’s process for reviewing alternatives is cumbersome and slow, with not enough focus on replacement (rather than refinement and reduction), and insufficient resources have been provided to advance more alternative methods.
-In 2008, at the request of Congress, ICCVAM released a five-year plan identifying areas of high priority for non-animal tests, and in 2013, another five-year plan was drafted.
-Again, in 2018, ICCVAM released a “strategic roadmap” to accelerate the use of alternative cosmetic testing.
+In 2018, ICCVAM released a “strategic roadmap” to accelerate the use of alternative cosmetics testing.
 While there have been some revisions to the original 2008 plan that reflect progress in science and technology, ICCVAM’s central goals have generally remained the same: ICCVAM hopes to advance the use of alternatives in the U.S., foster acceptance and appropriate use of alternative test methods, and develop partnerships and strengthen interactions with stakeholders.
-Despite ICCVAM’s commitment to developing alternative testing methods and strategies moving forward, many of ICCVAM’s recommended methods still have yet to achieve regulatory use in testing facilities.
-However, ICCVAM scientists continue to work through the ICATM to develop new tests to reduce and refine animal use and have seen success over time.

 Federal Agencies Regulating Testing

-Fifteen federal agencies and sub-agencies play a role in animal testing for regulatory purposes though ICCVAM; similar agencies exist in other countries.
-Four of the most significant in the U.S. are the Food and Drug Administration, the Environmental Protection Agency, the Consumer Product Safety Commission, and the Occupational Safety and Health Administration.
+Several federal agencies and subagencies participate in animal testing for regulatory purposes through ICCVAM.
+Four of the most significant are the Food and Drug Administration, the Environmental Protection Agency, the Consumer Product Safety Commission, and the Occupational Safety and Health Administration.

 The Food and Drug Administration (FDA) requires that drugs, vaccines, and medical devices be both “safe” and “effective” and that labeling claims be substantiated.
-A wide variety of products are regulated by the FDA, including animal and human food and drugs, medical devices, cosmetics, color additives, electronic products, and animal organs and tissues intended for transplantation into humans.
-The FDA has no authority to require testing of cosmetics for safety, except for their color additives.
-However, by regulation, the FDA has stated that any cosmetic product or ingredient not substantiated for safety must bear a prominent label stating the safety of the product has not been determined.
-Clearly, this is not a label most manufacturers would willingly place on their products.
+The agency regulates various products, including animal and human food and drugs, medical devices, cosmetics, color additives, electronic products, and animal organs and tissues for human transplantation.
+Except for color additives, the FDA has no authority to require cosmetics testing for safety.
+However, by regulation, the FDA requires any cosmetic product or ingredient not substantiated for safety to bear a prominent label stating that the product’s safety has not been determined, prompting many companies to voluntarily test their cosmetics.

 The Environmental Protection Agency (EPA) administers many laws designed to protect our environment, including the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), the Toxic Substances Control Act (TSCA), the Clean Air Act, and the Clean Water Act.
 FIFRA is designed to protect human health and the environment from the adverse effects of pesticides.
-TSCA regulates the use of any new chemicals that might be added to everyday consumer products.
-Animals used for food crop pesticide tests and even household pesticide (bug spray, rat poison, etc.) tests are often subjected to lethal dose tests, in which they must be exposed to or forced to swallow massive quantities of chemicals.
+TSCA regulates the use of new chemicals that might be added to everyday consumer products.
+Animals used for food crop and household pesticide tests (e.g., bug spray, rat poison, etc.) are often subjected to lethal dose tests, in which they must be exposed to or forced to swallow massive quantities of chemicals.
 In 2016, President Obama signed a revised TSCA that discourages testing conducted on vertebrate animals and requires the EPA to keep a database of validated alternative testing methods, taking a step forward in the U.S. movement to eliminate animal testing.
-Yet, devastatingly, in 2017, the Trump Administration worked to roll back regulations in the EPA actively weakening the TSCA.

 The Consumer Product Safety Commission (CPSC) is charged with preventing injuries from consumer products.
-The CPSC enforces safety labeling regulations for such products as household cleaners, laundry detergents, fabric softeners, office products, and toys under the Federal Hazardous Substances Act (FHSA).
+The CPSC enforces safety labeling regulations for products like household cleaners, laundry detergents, fabric softeners, office products, and toys under the Federal Hazardous Substances Act (FHSA).
 This law requires that a manufacturer determine if a product should be labeled “harmful or fatal if swallowed” or “is a skin or eye irritant.”
-For decades, rabbits have been most used in these sensitivity and irritation tests.
+Rabbits have been used in these sensitivity and irritation tests for decades.
 Unlike humans and some other animals, rabbits do not have tear ducts, which means they cannot “cry out” chemicals applied directly to their eyes and are forced to suffer longer.

 The CPSC also administers the Flammable Fabrics Act, which authorizes regulation of all flammable materials, including upholstery, pajamas, and other apparel.
-Industry laboratories conduct animal testing to determine the toxicity of substances applied to fabric in order to reduce or eliminate flammability.
+Industry laboratories conduct animal testing to determine the toxicity of substances applied to fabric to reduce flammability.

 The Occupational Safety and Health Administration (OSHA) governs worker health and safety and ensures that workers are protected from harmful levels of chemicals in the workplace.
 An estimated 190,000 illnesses and 50,000 deaths occur among U.S. workers exposed to chemicals, and OSHA hopes to replace these chemicals with safer alternatives.
 Currently, most of the information for OSHA’s health and safety guidelines comes from research on animals.